Mythilidharman/simplewebserver/README.md

 ![OUTPUT](./image/abc.png)

 ## RESULT:
-The program is executed successfully
+The program for implementing simple web server is executed successfully